 Yellow-gold in the glass with the slightest tinge of green.
 Everything about this is undeniably Aubert…aromatics of tropical fruit (pineapple), white peaches, nutmeg, and honey roasted cashews.
 I find Hudson fruit to normally be big/juicy with an abundance of ripe yellow fruit, and this has it in spades.
 Aubert’s signature waves of lemon cream with marzipan and spiced green apple on the palate.
 The acidity seemed more pronounced here than previous vintages at this age, which added a nice backbone to the hedonistic style profile of the wine.
 Great now, likely great in 5yrs, but this seems ready for corks to be popped! — 3 years ago

 When Lafon is on they’re as good as any name in white Burgundy.
 2012 Genevrieres is superb after sufficient air, seamlessly balanced between richness and elegance and perfectly developed wafting waves of defined fruit, pastry cream, butterscotch and toasted almonds within its layered minerality.
 It wraps around the palate with killer concentration and density and a massively long, silky finish.
-Top tier Chardonnay. — 3 months ago
+Top tier Chardonnay. — a year ago

 Apple cider vinegar, cloud burst, 00 pizza flour.
-Slight funk $35 waves. — 2 years ago
+Slight funk $35 waves. — 3 years ago

 Just rock-solid Châteauneuf, this is exemplary and for me personally my exact sweet-spot in terms of the varied styles from this region.
 The nose takes a little coaxing, but has a great yin / yang profile of pure, fresh blue fruit, liquorice, violets, and garrigue, versus seared meat, iron and loamy earth.
 This all puts it square in the middle of the ‘old’ and ‘new’ schools, broadly speaking, and it’s a wine that has the best of both worlds as a result.